Great Danes are a giant breed of dog that tells you that they get very large and very quickly too.

 Bigger is Not Better

-Some new dog owners are of the mindset that if they feed their puppy extra food, the extra nutrition will allow him to be an even bigger dog.
+Some new dog owners believe that if they feed their puppy extra food, the extra nutrition will allow him to be an even bigger dog.

-Being overweight can lead to hip and elbow dysplasia and other musculoskeletal conditions that are harmful to your precious pooch.
+Being overweight can lead to hip and elbow dysplasia and other musculoskeletal conditions that harm your precious pooch.

 Effects of Spaying and Neutering and Great Dane Growth

-Spaying or neutering your Great Dane can cause it to grow extra large because it affects the growth plates in your dog’s bones so they don’t close when they normally would.
+Spaying or neutering your Great Dane can cause it to grow extra large because it affects the growth plates in your dog’s bones, so they don’t close when they usually would.

-Veterinarians recommend that females be spayed after their first heat cycle and males should be spayed when they reach 2 years old and no sooner for each of them.
+Veterinarians recommend that females be spayed after their first heat cycle, and males should be neutered when they reach 2 years old and no sooner for each of them.

-When a Great Dane grows incredibly tall, he may look even bigger than life, but in actuality, it can exacerbate joint problems and cause him great pain in his joints.
+When a Great Dane grows incredibly tall, he may look even bigger than life, but it can exacerbate joint problems and cause great pain.

 Great Dane Genetics and Size

-Of course, the lineage that your Great Dane puppy comes from will determine his height and weight.
-Smaller parents equal smaller full-grown pups and larger parents will give you a larger-than-life Dane.
+Of course, your Great Dane puppy’s lineage will determine his height and weight.
+Smaller parents equal smaller full-grown pups, and larger parents will give you a larger-than-life Dane.

 There are also two different types of Great Dane bloodlines as well.
-American Great Danes are smaller and lighter in weight while also less muscular than the European Dane, which takes after their big and beefy Mastiff ancestors.
+American Great Danes are smaller and lighter in weight while also less muscular than the European Dane, which takes after their big, beefy Mastiff ancestors.

-If you adopt a Great Dane that isn’t registered or an adult Great Dane with no background on the parents, it may be smaller than expected at maturity.
+Adopting a Great Dane that isn’t registered or an adult Great Dane with no background on the parents may be smaller than expected at maturity.

-Since Great Danes are giant breeds, you may possibly have chosen a puppy that looks like a Dane but doesn’t have papers and it may actually be a mixed breed.
+Since Great Danes are giant breeds, you may have chosen a puppy that looks like a Dane but doesn’t have papers and maybe a mixed breed.

-These guidelines should be able to help you to determine the approximate size in height and weight that your Great Dane puppy will achieve.
+These guidelines should help you determine the approximate size, height, and weight your Great Dane puppy will achieve.